Aircloak/aircloak/macos_docker.md

-# OS X and docker-machine
+# macOS and docker-machine

-On OS X machine, we're using Docker for Mac, so some additional setting up is needed.
+On macOS, we're using Docker for Mac, so some additional setting up is needed.
 If you've been previously running docker-machine, see [below](#migrating-from-docker-machine).

 1. Once Docker for Mac is installed, you need to create the `/docker_volumes` folder by running `sudo mkdir -p /docker_volumes && sudo chown $USER /docker_volumes/`.
 1. Then in your Docker for Mac settings you need to share this project folder and `/docker_volumes`.